-4.2 Real Scenes
+4.2.
+Real scenes

-For the first experiment presented here, three 1600×1200 pixel images of a Roman sarcophagus were used.
-The image regions of interest that were actually used for the reconstruction were approximately 600×300 pixels.
+For the first experiment presented here, three $1600 \times 1200$ pixel images of a Roman sarcophagus were used.
+The image regions of interest that were actually used for the reconstruction were approximately $600 \times 300$ pixels.
 The base surface was initialized to a rectangular planar region by manually clicking on four correspondences.
-A regular grid of 160000 sample points was then defined on this rectangle.
+A regular grid of 160,000 sample points was then defined on this rectangle.
 The initial height range was subdivided by a factor of four in each stage of the coarse-to-fine scheme.
-The resulting height fields of the first three iterations are shown in fig. 4 where high intensity denotes positive height from the surface towards the viewer.
-Figure 3 shows textured and untextured versions of the reconstructed surface.
-Videos of these reconstructions can be found in http://mi.eng.cam.ac.uk/~gv215/relsurf.
+The resulting height fields of the first three iterations are shown in Fig. 4 where high intensity denotes positive height from the surface towards the viewer.
+Fig. 3 shows textured and un-textured versions of the reconstructed surface.

-The second experiment (fig. 5) was performed on three images of a building facade which the shiny or transparent windows make particularly difficult.
+The second experiment (Fig. 5) was performed on three images of a building facade which the shiny or transparent windows make particularly difficult.
 The base surface was again a hand-initialized plane.
 Finally the third experiment was performed on three images of a stone carving.
 To illustrate the effect of a more complex but still approximate base surface, a sparse set of feature matches was Delaunay triangulated to obtain a base surface as a mesh.
-The relief surface was then optimized to yield the results shown in fig. 6.
+The relief surface was then optimized to yield the results shown in Fig. 6.